 Regarding smaller auto parts, packing gets much easier due to their lightweight and portability.
 You can smartly condense the auto parts into smaller spaces and avoid using any extraneous packaging.
 However, this rule doesn’t account for fragile items that require additional special in-box fillers to prevent damage in transit.

 The volume of items you are shipping also impacts your packaging.
-Suppose you plan to ship a large number in the same container.
+Suppose you plan to ship a large number of automotive parts in the same container.
 In that case, it is usually better to pack the auto parts individually (i.e., separate bagging) than to place them all together in a single crate.

 In any case, following the protective package principle is necessary for successful auto parts shipping, no matter the size and weight of your products.
 That’s why you’ll have to decide what protective packaging will go in the box with your auto parts to provide extra security.
 Depending on the type of auto parts and used materials, the most popular options are: